ADR-006: Lazy discovery — no HTTP in constructors

 - Callers control when discovery happens — supports application-level caching patterns (see Advanced Examples)

-client_type=mutation preserves cached SMART metadata — no re-discovery- UDAP community-keyed cache allows a single client instance to serve multiple communities without redundant HTTP calls
+client_type=mutation preserves cached SMART metadata — no re-discovery- UDAP community-and-trust-policy cache allows a single client instance to serve multiple communities without serving stale signed metadata

 Trade-offs: